-To install the applications:
+To install the applications that came with your computer:

-1 Back up your important files, if possible.
+- 1 Back up your important files.

-- 2 Insert the Mac OS X Install Disc 1 that came with your computer. - 3 Double-click "Install Bundled Software Only." - 4 Follow the onscreen instructions. - 5 Select the destination disk for installation and continue following the onscreen instructions.
+- 2 Insert the Applications Install DVD that came with your computer.

+- 3 Double-click Install Bundled Software.

+- 4 Follow the onscreen instructions.

+- 5 When the installation is complete, click Close.